California Payday Loans in 2023: Law, Stats and History

 averagerate for a $300 loan advertised by largest payday chains or as determined by stateregulator, where applicable.”).

-- No criminal action against a customer who enters into a deferred deposit transaction is allowed, any criminal penalty for the failure to repay are prohibited in California.
+- No criminal action against a customer who enters into a deferred deposit transaction is allowed, any criminal penalty for the failure to repay is prohibited in California.

 - In case a check is returned unpaid, an additional maximum fee of $15 for non-sufficient funds (NSF) transaction is established.